victorhph8/zTSkut/paper/paper.md

 The scientific model served by zTSkut has already been peer reviewed and published in Journal of Materials Chemistry A [@posligua2026skutterudites].
 In that study, the model was trained on a curated skutterudite dataset and evaluated using internal validation, independent external testing, comparison with experimental trends and physical interpretation through SHAP analysis and first-principles calculations.

 zTSkut extends the impact of that work by converting the published model into an accessible screening tool.
-This is particularly useful for experimental and computational researchers considering new filled or multi-filled skutterudite compositions, because the software provide rapid first-pass predictions before synthesis or expensive transport calculations.
+This is particularly useful for experimental and computational researchers considering new filled or multi-filled skutterudite compositions, because the software provides rapid first-pass predictions before synthesis or expensive transport calculations.
 The live web app, documented CSV format, citation files, local execution workflow and test suite make the model easier to reuse beyond the original manuscript and support its integration into future thermoelectric screening workflows.

 # Availability and use